kdottiemo/git-novice-develop-gitlab/_episodes/07-github.md

 > {: .solution}
 {: .challenge}

-> ## GitHub License and README files
+> ## GitLab License and README files
 >
-> In this section we learned about creating a remote repository on GitHub, but when you initialized
+> In this section we learned about creating a remote repository on GitLab, but when you initialized
-> your GitHub repo, you didn't add a README.md or a license file.
+> your GitLab repo, you didn't add a README.md or a license file.
 If you had, what do you think
 > would have happened when you tried to link your local and remote repositories?
 >
 > > ## Solution
 > > In this case, we'd see a merge conflict due to unrelated histories.
-When GitHub creates a
+When GitLab creates a
 > > README.md file, it performs a commit in the remote repository.
 When you try to pull the remote
 > > repository to your local repository, Git detects that they have histories that do not share a
 > > common origin and refuses to merge.